Ramadan's working hours in Saudi Arabia are so lenient that you don’t feel like you are working and hence you can give a lot of time to prayers.

-Non-Muslims will continue to work for 8 hours a day during the month of Ramadan.
-However, generally, companies set the timing for all Muslims and Non-Muslim workers to be 6 hours.
+Although Non-Muslims are required to work for 8 hours a day during Ramadan, generally, companies set the timing for all Muslims and Non-Muslim workers to be 6 hours a day.

-The timings of all government sector entities, banks, shopping malls, airlines, and private companies change during the month of Ramadan in Saudi Arabia.
-Most of the offices remain open from 10:00 am until 4:00 pm.
+Most of the government offices and banks remain open from 10:00 am until 4:00 pm.
 However, it is better to check with the office you are visiting about their timings.
-Recommended: Jawazat and Muroor office timings during Ramadan